 As an example, if you have a flex duct (non-smooth metal duct), and if your bathroom fan has a 100-cfm rating — then the longest duct according to the IRC is 42-feet for a 5-inch diameter duct.

-50-CFM Is The Minimum Fan Speed of Bath Fans
+Code #4 – 50-CFM Is The Minimum Fan Speed of Bath Fans

 The general rule is that you want at least 1-cfm for every square foot of your bathroom up to 100-sf.

-Bathroom Vent Fans Can’t Terminate In An Attic
+Code #5 – Bathroom Vent Fans Can’t Terminate In An Attic

 If you are installing a new bathroom fan, you may be tempted to just exhaust it into a ceiling cavity or maybe into an attic.

 The reasoning behind these code requirements is that bathroom fans are exhausting a lot of moisture, and this moisture can lead to mold and wood decay if it isn’t vented to the outside.

 If you will be exhausting your bathroom fan through (not into) an unconditioned space like an attic or crawlspace, I highly recommend that you install an insulated flex duct.

 There are pre-insulated flex ducts on the market that will help prevent condensation problems on the duct itself.

 Code #6 – Bath Fans Are Allowed Above Showers If Rated (And Has GFCI Circuit)

 Bathroom fans are allowed to be installed above showers and tubs under certain circumstances.

 Basically, the electrical code states that the fan (or fan and light combo) will need to be listed by the manufacturer as being designed for such an installation.

 The NEC also states that the box needs to prevent the intrusion of water or moisture (it can’t be installed in a weird location where water goes into it).

 This means that if there is some type of electrical short (possibly caused by water), then the power to the bathroom fan will shutoff.

 As a home inspector, I have seen many improperly vented bathroom fans, but the biggest issue is not venting bath fans to the exterior.

 And it isn’t hard to see why, it can be a real pain to install wall or roof vent covers.
-I recently wrote a detailed guide on installing bathroom fan roof vent covers.
+(I recently wrote a detailed guide on installing bathroom fan roof vent covers.)